CycleRL: Sim-to-Real Deep Reinforcement Learning for Robust Autonomous Bicycle Control: Methodology

 \subsubsection{Task and Command Randomization}

-To develop a versatile controller, we implement task randomization by dynamically varying target velocity and steering commands within random time intervals.
-This compels the policy to learn a generalizable mapping from state-command pairs to actions, rather than overfitting to a static stabilization equilibrium.
-This capability is vital for practical deployment, enabling the agent to reliably follow high-level directives in real world.
+To develop a versatile controller, target velocity and heading commands are dynamically altered at random time intervals during training.
+This compels the policy to learn a generalizable state-command mapping rather than overfitting to a static equilibrium, ensuring reliable high-level directive tracking.